Clement Twizere Buhake

-Clement Twizere Buhake (born 9 July 1996) is a Rwandan footballer who plays as a goalkeeper for Strømmen.
+Clement Twizere Buhake (born 9 July 1996) is a Rwandan footballer who plays as a goalkeeper for Ull/Kisa.
 He has been capped for the Rwanda national team.

 Professional career

 Twizere Buhake made his senior debut with Strømmen in a 3–1 Norwegian First Division win over Ullensaker/Kisa IL on 21 November 2020.
 He became their first-choice goalkeeper in 2022.
+Buhake was signed by Ull/Kisa ahead of the 2024 season.

 International career

 Twizere Buhake was called up to the Rwanda national team for a set of friendlies in June 2021.
 He debuted for Rwanda in a 2–0 friendly win over the Central African Republic on 3 June 2021.